Ultrafast Extreme Events: Empirical Analysis of Mechanisms and Recovery in a Historical Perspective: Results

 Figure~\ref{Jahreshis.
 2014} shows the total number of counts for UEEs in 2014 and 2021.
 Additionally, we list the number of UEEs in Tab.~\ref{NumberUEEs} for both the 1.5- and the 2--second criteria.

 The 2--second criterion yields few additional UEEs of the order less than 12\,\%, suggesting that most are completed within 1.5 seconds.
 We find that UEEs rarely occur individually but are often clustered, \textit{i.e.} when several UEEs are counted in one day, the following days often show a similar picture.
 For 2021, we notice clustering of UEEs as well.
+The clustering of UEEs can be interpreted in terms of short-term order-book instability.
+In market microstructure it is well established that temporary reductions in order-book depth and liquidity resilience tend to persist over short intervals, thereby increasing the likelihood of additional abrupt price movements within the same period \cite{Bouchaud2009_3,Hasbrouck2007,FarmerLillo2004}.
+Such short-lived liquidity shortages naturally generate clusters of extreme events.
+This microstructural interpretation is also consistent with broader frameworks of volatility clustering, including those discussed in the Fractal Market Hypothesis \cite{Peters1994}.

 In 2014, the maximum number of UEEs found in one day is 33.
 In contrast to 2014, there is a significant increase in UEEs in January, more precisely in the period 25 January to 28 January 2021.
 The largest number of UEEs is counted on 28 January with 492 events, 444 of these occurred in the stock of \textsc{American Airlines}.
 This increase in UEEs can be explained by a Short Squeeze Event in January 2021~\cite{enwiki:1269767108}.

 We study UEEs for the whole trading day including pre-- and after--market trading, see Fig.~\ref{fig:FrequencyUEEsForTradingDays}.
 Most UEEs occur after the start of the main phase of trading (9:30 a.m) and after its end (4:00 p.m.).
 These patterns hint at commonalities in how UEEs occur and recover.